Sauerkraut Balls

 5. Dip balls in flour, then egg & milk, then breadcrumbs.
 Repeat dipping a second time.

-7. Can be frozen after frying and warmed up in oven at 400° or microwave.
+7. Already-fried balls can be frozen and reheated in a 400° oven or microwave.